Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 # Closing words

 That's it folks.
 The parser is done.
 And there is no eval being used.
 There are some more things here that are interesting.
-Like, array indexing is allowed in jsonpath which is solved by sending .length to a current node, like this:
+Like, array indexing is allowed in jsonpath which is solved by sending `.length` to a current node.
+For example:

 ~~~ruby
 if scanner.scan(/\./)